Muscular imbalance: push versus pull

 It’s important to remember that in this type of contraction during movement, a resistance is required to get the muscle to contract.
 That resistance could be weight, as in a dumbbell, a rock, or even one’s own body weight.
 It’s also handy to remember that gravity is what gives these objects weight.

 It is a concentric type of contraction that happens when we pick up a rock and use our biceps brachii (and other muscles) to bring the rock toward us.
 The biceps brachii gets shorter as we do the action of flexing the elbow (pull).
-If we slowly lower the rock back down, one might assume that its opposite muscle, the triceps brachii, would need to contract to make that happen.
+If we slowly lower the rock back down, one might assume that its opposite muscle, the triceps brachii, contracts to make that happen.
 The truth is, gravity is all that is required.
-If however, we want to control that descent, the biceps actually works in what we call an eccentric contraction, where the muscle is getting longer during its contraction.
+If however, we want to control that descent, the biceps actually works in what we call an eccentric contraction.
+That’s a contraction where the muscle is getting longer during its contraction.

 Muscles that do a concentric contraction to contribute to a pushing action include: